JeffreyWardman/trading_simulator/README.md

 All trades are logged and stored into a CSV with columns for the value when bought and sold.

+A detailed explanation of creating the simulator can be found at the related [medium article](https://medium.com/@jeffreywardman/making-a-visual-trading-simulator-from-random-numbers-with-opencv-325ff545f4e7).

 ### Installation

 ```